If you’re considering moving to North Carolina, we’ll ask you one simple question: why haven’t you already?

 Moving to a new area comes with unique opportunities and challenges.
 Here’s what you need to know about the positives and negatives of moving to North Carolina:

-- The outdoor activities.
 While summers can be hot and humid, winters are extremely mild in North Carolina—a pleasant surprise for most residents moving in from out of state.
-Between Lake Norman, the US National Whitewater Center and the Great Smoky Mountains, residents will never run out of places to explore.
+Between the Outer Banks, Lake Norman, the US National Whitewater Center and the Great Smoky Mountains, residents will never run out of places to explore.
+Golfers love North Carolina’s more than 600 courses, too.

-- The economy.
-It’s no secret that North Carolina is one of the best places to live in the U.S. Most of this is due to the impressive education system, technology scene and ample career opportunities.
+It’s no secret that North Carolina is one of the best places to live in the U.S. Most of this is due to the impressive education system, technology, and financial scene and ample career opportunities.

 If you’re looking for reasons not to move to North Carolina, The Tar Heel State poses a few negatives for its residents:

-- The hurricanes.
-While the weather is enjoyable year round, residents that live on the coast are always at risk of hurricane damage.
+While the weather is enjoyable year-round, residents that live on the coast are always at risk of hurricane damage.
 If you’re from out of state, hurricanes may take some getting used to!
 Hurricane season runs from June 1 to November 30.
 Just be sure to stay on top of warnings and purchase insurance if you’re near the coast.

 What are the best places to live in North Carolina?